gvwilson/thirdbit/fiction/maddy-roo/index.md

 *It's using the console to control them!*
 Maddy realized.

-She grabbed another keyboard and flung it at the console, but missed.
+She grabbed a keyboard from another desk and flung it at the console, but missed.
-Another keyboard, another throw—it arced through the air end over end, bounced off Patient's outstretched third arm with a *clank!*, and landed on the console.
+Another keyboard, another throw—it arced through the air, bounced off Patient's outstretched third arm with a *clank!* and landed on the console.
 Behind them,
 the door they had come through began to open.